REV23Docs/rev23-cloudapp-docs/docs/concepts/templates.md

 While powerful, templates are easy to set up.
 Check the [Template Designer](../settings/templates/designer.md) topic for detailed information.

-> The _Template Designer_ is currently available on the web app only.
+> The _Template Designer_ is currently available in the web app only.
 The templates you design there are of course available to the iPad app.

 ### Mappings